Shogan/kubernetes-the-hard-way-on-aws/docs/08-bootstrapping-kubernetes-controllers.md

 ### Verification

-> The compute instances created in this tutorial will not have permission to complete this section. **Run the following commands from the same machine used to create the compute instances**.
+> The compute instances created in this tutorial will not have permission to complete this section. **Run the following commands from the same machine used to create the compute instances** Make sure you're in the same directory where you generated the certificates earlier.

-Retrieve the `kubernetes-the-hard-way` static IP address:
+Retrieve the `kubernetes-the-hard-way` Network Load Balancer public DNS name:

 ```
-KUBERNETES_PUBLIC_ADDRESS=$(gcloud compute addresses describe kubernetes-the-hard-way \
-  --region $(gcloud config get-value compute/region) \
-  --format 'value(address)')
+KUBERNETES_PUBLIC_ADDRESS=$(aws elbv2 describe-load-balancers --load-balancer-arns ${LOAD_BALANCER_ARN} \
+  --output text --query 'LoadBalancers[].DNSName')
 ```

 Make a HTTP request for the Kubernetes version info:

 ```
-curl --cacert ca.pem https://${KUBERNETES_PUBLIC_ADDRESS}:6443/version
+curl --cacert ca.pem https://$KUBERNETES_PUBLIC_ADDRESS:6443/version
 ```

 > output